Medicare Part A

 What Part A Doesn’t Cover

-Office visits, lab testing, preventative services, simple surgeries, ambulance rides, dialysis, chemotherapy, and other outpatient care services are covered under Medicare Part B.
+Medicare Part A does not cover any outpatient medical services.
+All outpatient care services such as office visits, lab testing, preventative services, simple surgeries, ambulance rides, dialysis, chemotherapy, and other outpatient services are covered under Medicare Part B.

 Inpatient care: admission into a hospital or treatment facility for more than 24 hours.